 Various degrees of improvement were studied.
-In each case it was assumed necessary to achieve the desired resolution 95 percent of the time, at a provide the desired resolution 95 percent of the time, at a conceived GAMBIT-2 would deliver an provide resolution; its GAMBIT-3 would have a provide capability; and its GAMBIT-4 would go to the optical length of the optics (all being catadioptric Maksutov-type lenses).
-Use of a special, the optical barrer and related assemblies was planned, along with a new thin-base (1.5 mil) high-resolution film, with an aerial exposure index of the film (roughly a factor or the film then in use on GAMBIT).
+In each case it was assumed necessary to achieve the desired resolution 95 percent of the time, at a 2:1 contrast ratio, from an altitude of 90 nm.
+In these terms, a Kodakconceived GAMBIT-2 would deliver an 18-inch resolution; its GAMBIT-3 would have a capability; and its GAMBIT-4 would go to In each case, me variable was the aperture and focal length of the optics (all being catadioptric Maksutov-type lenses).
+Use of a special, very-low-coefficient-of-thermal-expansion Invar (an iron-nickel alloy) for both the optical barrel and related assemblies was planned, along with a new thin-base (1.5 mil) high-resolution film, with an aerial exposure index of 6.0 (roughly a factor over the film then in use on GAMBIT).
 These technologies had been proven and effectively used in the improved GAMBIT program.

-In evaluating the possible advanced GAMBITs (GAMBIT-2, -3, and -4), SAFSP ruled out GAMBIT-2, since its promised resolution was not a significant advance over GAMBIT-1.
+In evaluating the possible advanced GAMBITs (GAMBIT-2, -3, and -4), SAFSP ruled out GAMBIT-2, since its promised 18-inch resolution was not a significant advance over GAMBIT-1.
 As to GAMBIT-4, SAFSP thought the optics were so large as to create manufacturing uncertainties, long development times, and rather large costs.
 The NRO's view was that GAMBIT-3 should be favored, since it would provide significant improvements in resolution and target quantity at acceptable estimated costs and lead times.

 DNRO McMillan was concerned that the program might have major problems if the larger optics and the improved film did not become available on schedule.
 As a hedge, he sponsored alternative optical materials developments.
-One was a material called construction - a proprietary low-coefficientof-expansion, glass-like material made by construction; another was proprietary formulation called construction - a low-coefficient-of-expansion glass.
-Even Invar metal was studied as possible mirror material but it was found that const had sufficient microcreep to make it unstable for large, high-precision optics.
-In addition, Kodak was authorized to work on various tive technological endeavors, the final GAMBIT-3 mirrors were made to the baseline design: fused silica design fused silica bottom and surface plates.
+One was a material called Pyroceram-a proprietary low-coefficientof-expansion, glass-like material made by Corning Glass Co.; another was ULE (ultra-low-expansion) glass, also made by Corning; a third was an Owens-Illinois Co. proprietary formulation called Cer-Vit-a low-coefficient-of-expansion glass.
+Even Invar metal was studied as possible mirror material but it was found that Invar had sufficient microcreep to make it unstable for large, high-precision optics.
+In addition, Kodak was authorized to work on various means of replicating and selectively "tuning" large optical surfaces, as alternatives to conventional grinding and polishing techniques.
+Despite these alternative technological endeavors, the final GAMBIT-3 mirrors were made to the baseline design: fused silica egg-crate with fused silica bottom and surface plates.
 Early mirrors were "tuned," using vacuum deposition of silica in selective areas.
 In later production, the necessary quality was obtained by conventional polishing.
 This final choice was not formalized, however, until late in 1965.
 New technologies did contribute to the improvement of large optics manufacturing with laser-interferometric testing, which ultimately became machine-readable and, with mini-computer support, provided quick turnaround from testing to polishing.
 Using these procedures, GAMBIT-3 optics consistently met or bettered the error-design goal (less than $\lambda/50$ peak-to-peak).